The Application Season is here and we are as excited as you are!

 1. Do not take them lightly

 Short Takes need to be taken as seriously as the longer supplemental questions.
-They would be evaluated nearly the same way the other essays would be.
+They would be evaluated nearly the same way the other common essays would be.
 Short Takes in themselves are an excellent way to judge character, so ensure you are not underestimating them.

 2. Include a variety, wherever appropriate